 6. Homeopathy for chest congestion and cough

-Antimonium tart is the first remedy that comes to mind when a baby is overwhelmed with chest congestion and having a difficult time clearing.
+For example, you would use Antimonium tart when your baby is overwhelmed with chest congestion and having a difficult time breathing.
 Their cough will sound rattled and their little lungs seem full of phlegm.

-There are many other very effective remedies for chest congestion and cough.
-I recommend keeping a copy of The Family Guide to Homeopathy on hand so you can find the correct remedy that matches your baby’s specific symptoms.
+There are many other very effective remedies that provide swift relief for chest congestion and cough in babies.
+I recommend keeping a copy of The Family Guide to Homeopathy on hand as a resource to find the correct remedy that matches your baby’s specific symptoms.

 7. Skin to skin